sal55/langs/MLang.md/Mfeatures.md

     Q^^
     R^.S^.T
-    R.S.T                  # Provided ^ is followed by "." or "(" or "[", it can be omitted for cleaner code

 Each ^ can be cancelled by one &, so that &Q^^ is equal to Q, and &&Q^ equals &Q.